 Here’s an example: Wix’s templates are nice, dynamic, and widely variant.
 You might ask yourself, why don’t other website builders have such varied templates?
 Can’t they make something widely unique?

 The answer is that most website builders have structured templates.
 That’s why many templates will have a similar layout.
-Structure allows users to be able to switch between templates and make changes without losing their entire website.
+Structure allows users to switch between templates and make changes without losing their entire website.
 It’s actually a fairly remarkable feat that most website builders pull off: you can change your entire website theme and the pages remain intact.

 But with Wix, you can’t change your theme.
 Once you choose your theme it’s locked in.
 It’s impossible to change it (unless you start over).